mabiesen/python_wish_list/README.md

 12. ~~Read and write to txt, csv ( including any necessary unicode conversions, etc)~~
 13. ~~Common Bash assistance library~~
 14. Retry script:  pass function and number of tries or time or criteria to a function that recurs if error.
+15. Unify function and variable formatting in python scripts (?)

 ### Skills to Advance